LoganAMorrison/Hazma/docs/source/scalar_mediator.rst

     g_{Sf} = \sin\theta,  g_{SG} = 3\sin\theta, g_{SF} = -\frac{5}{6}\sin\theta,  \Lambda = v_{h}.

-The Heavy-quark model assumes that there exists a new heavy quark and that the scalar mediator only couples the the heavy quark.
+The Heavy-quark model assumes that there exists a new heavy quark and that the scalar mediator only couples the heavy quark.
 The parameters of this model are:

 1. :math:`m_{\chi}`: dark matter mass,